abhishek4108/Machine-Learning-Notes/Decision Trees.md

 Information theory is a measure to define this degree of disorganization in a system known as Entropy.
 If the sample is completely homogeneous, then the entropy is zero and if the sample is an equally divided (50% – 50%), it has entropy of one.

-Entropy can be calculated using formula:-
+Entropy can be calculated using formula:- <br />
 $$
 Entropy = -plog_2p - qlog_2p
 $$